ProfBench: Multi-Domain Rubrics requiring Professional Knowledge to Answer and Judge: Introduction

 Recent works \citep{starace2025paperbenchevaluatingaisability, arora2025healthbenchevaluatinglargelanguage} show that humans are often tasked with coming up with these criteria while LLM-judges are used to determine if a response fulfills the criteria (given both cost and efficacy considerations).
 Specifically, \citet{starace2025paperbenchevaluatingaisability} demonstrate that this can be done for specialized domains requiring professional knowledge - \textit{health} in evaluating patient-physician conversations while \citet{arora2025healthbenchevaluatinglargelanguage} shows its usefulness for \textit{machine learning} in reproducing ICML papers.
 However, there currently is no robust publicly available benchmark that makes use of rubric fulfillment across \textit{diverse} professional domains beyond health and machine learning.
 DeepResearch-Bench RACE \citep{du2025deepresearchbenchcomprehensivebenchmark} claims to curate PhD-level tasks across multiple domains, but many examples such as \textit{What are the investment philosophies of Duan Yongping, Warren Buffett, and Charlie Munger?} or \textit{How did Netflix manage to successfully adapt One Hundred Years of Solitude, a notoriously difficult book to bring to the screen?} can be answered by an educated generalist (i.e., college graduate or equivalent experience) with a few straightforward internet searches.
 It also falls short due to synthetically generated criteria that were not verified by expert humans---meaning that it's unclear if such criteria are \textit{robust} anchors for scoring.
 For instance, there is a pervasive bias towards Gemini-2.5-Pro since the criteria and the reference `high-quality' answer are both generated by this model.
 This results in Gemini-2.5-Pro being rated as by far the best performing---reaching more than 48.5 out of a maximum of 50 on each of the 4 axes, meaning $>$97\%.

 To support the community with robust rubrics for real-world, professional-level tasks, we propose ProfBench---a rubric-guided benchmark for professional-grade LLMs, curated by expert human professionals.
 ProfBench covers tasks across four domains---Chemistry, Physics, Consulting, Finance---annotated by human experts with either PhD degree (Chemistry and Physics), MBA (Consulting and Finance) or equivalent experience and are incumbent professionals in their respective domains.
-Below, we summarize our main contributions:
+We summarize our main contributions below, which can also serve to inspire future directions in \S \ref{app:future_directions}:

 1. We introduce ProfBench, the first benchmark with expert-created rubrics across multiple professional domains including over 7000 response-criterion pairs involving Scientific Research and Business tasks.
 This benchmark is challenging - requiring PhD/MBA-level knowledge - with the strongest GPT-5-High model reaching only 65.9\% performance.